1. General Provisions

 - the investigation process is reasonably documented, and the responsible employee is at all times able to demonstrate the scope and contents of the investigation (if needed);

-3.2.
-Company shall seek to resolve the complaint by the end of the next business day.
+3.2 Company shall seek to resolve the complaint by the end of the next business day, if resolution is not possible then acknowledgement of receipt of the complaint should be sent to the complainant within the same time frame.

-3.10.
-Consumers may address their complaints with regard to the Safe Connect UAB to the Bank of Lithuania in three different ways:
+3.10 Consumers may address their complaints with regard to the Yapily Connect UAB to the Bank of Lithuania in three different ways:

 4. Record keeping